 Also on the pier: Malibu Farm, where throughout a given afternoon there is a long line for one of the tables occupied by designer purses and cauliflower “pizzas.”
 (Neil Young and Daryl Hannah have been seen dining there on occasion.)
 Below it, the famed Surfrider Beach of 1960s movie fame still draws hundreds of casual tourists and die-hard surfers every day.

-On the way out of Malibu last weekend, hearing north on PCH, I hit traffic near Cross Creek, close to the Malibu Lagoon.
+To be sure on the way out of Malibu last weekend, heading north on PCH, I hit traffic near Cross Creek, close to the Malibu Lagoon.
 Surfrider Beach was still reasonably full, the sun was still out, and no accidents had occurred.
 Twenty minutes later, the cause was revealed: the choked parking lot of Nobu and Little Beach House.
 It was 5 P.M. on a Sunday, after all.